Stenodyon/SiteOfSteel/_includes/Posts/BetterBuilding.md

 For 0.1.3 I wanted to revisit the building mechanic and how the player interacts with it.
-The building system has recieved little love since it's initial implimentation and the cracks were starting to show.
+The building system has recieved little love since it's initial implementation and the cracks were starting to show.
 As a result I've gone in and rewrote most of the calculations and made it more mod friendly at the same time.
 Below are some screencasts of the new calculations in action.